discretize/discretize-guides/guides/meta-explained/index.md

 Most fights in fractals are so short, that Condi classes or power damage classes with a longer ramp-up time (e.g. <Specialization name="chronomancer"/>) do not get to the point, where they unfold their potential.
 Also slaying potions such as <Item name="powerfulpotionofslayingscarletsarmies"/> favor power burst classes over Condi.

-This composition is often called the "daily comp" or also "rainbow comp".
+This composition is often called the "daily comp" or also "rainbow comp" <Specialization name="weaver" disableText/><Specialization name="Soulbeast" disableText/><Specialization name="Firebrand" disableText/><Specialization name="Renegade" disableText/><Specialization name="Berserker" disableText/>
+.

 <Tabs>
 <Tab specialization="Renegade">